Ed-Charboneau/Ed-Charboneau.github.io/README.md

 I used an array to load questions and access true/flase buttons.
 The true and flase inputs are compared in the array for the correct scoring and the total is tallied up.

-## Main features:
-- Icon changer.
-- Audio for the tics.
-- A slightly dumb AI.

 ## User Stories
 - As a user, I should be able to start a new trivia game by opening the page or selecting reset.